I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in Kenpo Karate.

-In fighting, it is very important to judge range and understand range, because range determines both whether your opponent can pull off a technique on you and whether you can pull one off on him.
-To understand distance and timing is a fundamental principle in martial arts.
+In fighting, it is very important to judge and understand range, because range determines both whether your opponent can pull off a technique on you and whether you can pull one off on him.
+Understanding distance and timing is a fundamental principle in martial arts.
 Without it, you cannot fight.

 Here we will only cover the three basic ranges of combat.
 These are long-range, mid-range, and close-range.